• Skip to main content

 • Heat a 10-inch non-stick frying pan over medium heat until moderately hot.

 • Fold a ½ sheet of paper towel over several times to make a thick pad.
-Dip this in some vegetable oil and use it to wipe a thin layer of oil onto the pan (there shouldn't be any large visible beads of oil).
+Dip this in some Vegetable oil and use it to wipe a thin layer of oil onto the pan (there shouldn't be any large visible beads of oil).

 Wiping a non-stick frying pan with oiled paper towel to make Usuyaki Tamago